psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 # Active Context: Prosim2GSX

 ## Current Focus
+The current focus has been on implementing a full-featured Push-to-Talk (PTT) system with ACP channel integration.
+This new feature enables users to configure and use keyboard shortcuts or joystick buttons to activate push-to-talk functionality for different ACP channels in ProSim.
+The implementation includes a comprehensive UI for configuring PTT settings, real-time status display, and integration with the ACP channel system in Prosim.

+Key aspects of the PTT implementation:
+- User-configurable keyboard or joystick input detection
+- Individual key mapping for each ACP channel
+- Visual feedback for active/disabled channel states
+- Integration with "system.switches.S_ASP_SEND_CHANNEL" dataref for channel monitoring
+- Thread-safe state management
+- Theme-aware UI components that match the application's visual style

-The current focus has been on enhancing service architecture with improved state management across multiple services.
+Prior to the PTT feature implementation, the focus was on enhancing service architecture with improved state management across multiple services.
 We've implemented a comprehensive state tracking pattern, added thread synchronization with dedicated lock objects, created service-specific log categories for better filtering, and improved error handling and recovery mechanisms.
 These changes have significantly improved the reliability and maintainability of the application.

 Prior to these architectural improvements, the focus was on simplifying the loadsheet generation process by removing redundant custom weight and balance calculations and fully relying on Prosim's native loadsheet functionality.
 This change removed unnecessary complexity and potential points of failure in the code.
 The redundant variables and methods related to custom weight and balance calculations were removed from GsxController.cs and ProsimController.cs, while keeping the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs.